Dr. Rabab Kreidieh

 Signal Processing Society top award "The Society Award" (2008),

-engineering award "The RA McLachlan Memorial Award" (2006) and
+award "The RA McLachlan Memorial Award" (2006) and UBC Killam

-applications to cable TV, HDTV, medical images, infant cry signals and
+and their applications to cable TV, HDTV, medical images, infant cry

-over 160 refereed journal papers, 300 refereed conference articles and holds
+refereed journal papers, 330 refereed conference articles and holds eight

-six patents related to cable television picture monitoring, measurement and
+patents related to cable television picture monitoring, measurement and

 noise reduction.
-Applications of her work have been transferred to
+Applications of her work have been transferred to U.S.

-measurement methods for cable TV video impairments (licensed to
+measurement methods for TV video impairments (licensed to

 Hewlett-Packard) and co-inventor of a non-interfering video system for